Contributions from Jacque Lynn Schultz, C.P.D.T. and Pamela J. Reid, Ph.D.

 A common mistake that people make is to pull their hand away from the dog rather than waiting for the dog to pull away from your hand.
 That won’t teach him the behavior.
 Once you get it right, your dog should only need a few repetitions before he instantly pulls back when he hears the word “off”.
 If you are too rough with your bop or your dog is especially sensitive, your dog may become hesitant to take the treat from your hand.
 Be sure to occasionally offer the dog a treat from your hand and refrain from saying “off”.
 Simply say “yes” and reach toward the dog.
 That will help the dog learn that he needs to listen for the word “off”.

-Once your dog is consistently pulling away from your hand when you say “off”, require that he wait a second or two before you give him the treat.
-When you first do this, the dog will likely pull away, then jump back up to mouth or paw at your hand.
+Once your dog is consistently pulling away from your hand when you say “off”, require that he wait for a second or two before you give him the treat.
+When you first do this, the dog will likely pull away, then jump back up to your mouth or paw at your hand.
 Say “off” and bop again.
-Repeat until the dog is able to wait the 1-2 seconds before receiving the treat.
+Repeat until the dog is able to wait 1-2 seconds before receiving the treat.
 This teaches the dog to control himself.
-Eventually work up to 30-60 seconds of the dog waiting for permission to take the treat.
+Eventually, work up to 30-60 seconds of the dog waiting for permission to take the treat.

 The next step is to teach “off” while you are standing.
 Stand up, show the dog the treat in your hand, and wait for him to jump up on you.
 If he isn’t inclined to do this, just step outside your front door for a few minutes.
 Come back in, holding your hand, with the treat, in front of your body.
 When the dog runs to jump up on you, say “off” and deliver the bop to his nose.
 He will recognize that this is still the same game, and pull away from you.
 He will most likely sit.
 The instant he pulls away, say “yes” and reward him with the treat.
 Repeat this training with you coming in the front door, the back door, the yard, and anywhere else the dog is likely to jump on you.
 Make sure all family members and regular visitors get involved in the training too.
 Now your dog actually knows what you mean when you say “off”.